iancmason/prawn-samples/README.md

 prawn-samples
 =============
-An illustration of using the prawn gem to generate a 'restaurant menu of the day' pdf file.
+An illustration of using the prawn gem to generate a 'menu of the day' pdf file.
 The following prawn features are used:

 - [x] text, font, kerning, alignment